Gonialoe variegata (L.) Boatwr. & J.C.Manning (=Aloe variegata L.)

 Derivation of name and historical aspects

-The genus name Aloe is derived from the Arabic, alloch and translated as allal in Greek and Hebrew, literally meaning 'bitter' or 'bitter sap' which is descriptive of aloe sap.
+The genus name Gonialoe is derived from the Greek gonia, meaning 'an angle' and the genus Aloe, which is derived from the Arabic, alloch and translated as allal in Greek and Hebrew, literally meaning 'bitter' or 'bitter sap' which is descriptive of aloe sap.
+The name Gonialoe probably refers to the way the leaves are v-shaped, or angled, in cross-section, unlike most aloes which have smoothly rounded leaf undersides (John Manning, pers. comm.
+2021).
 The specific epithet variegata is Latin and means 'irregularly spotted', referring to the attractive spotted bands on the leaf surfaces.
 The common Afrikaans name kanniedood when translated to English means 'cannot die', and refers to the plant's ability to survive for a number of years without water.

 Gonialoe variegata was first found by Simon Van Der Stel's expedition to Namaqualand on 16 October 1685, in the vicinity of Copperberg in the Springbok District of the Northern Cape.
 The first illustration of the plant was made by Claudius in Van Der Stel's journal which was never published.
 The first published figure of A. variegata was that in Pere Tachard's Second voyage de Siam in 1689 in the Paris edition, and is also the first published of any South African aloe (Reynolds 1950).
 A. variegata was one of the species grown in the Dutch East India Company's garden in Cape Town in 1695.
 It was and probably still is the most popular aloe grown in the temperate climates of Europe and the UK, especially in greenhouses, on suburban windowsills and in the dusty windows of pubs (Smith & Van Wyk 2008).